DataDog/documentation/content/en/logs/log_configuration/pipeline_scanner.md

 The number of sessions you can launch is limited to:

-- A maximum of 3 concurrent sessions
+- A maximum of 3 concurrent sessions.
-- A maximum of 12 sessions over a 12-hour sliding window
+- A maximum of 12 sessions over a 12-hour sliding window.

 ## Further reading